-As the world becomes more digital, many consumers are increasingly switching over to online banking.
-Having an account that’s accessible whenever and wherever internet access is available makes it easier to do things like check your balance, make person-to-person transfers and pay bills.
+As the world becomes more digitally savvy, many consumers are increasingly switching over to online banking.
+Having an account that’s accessible whenever and wherever internet access is available makes it easier to do such tasks as check your balance, make person-to-person transfers and pay bills.
 Plus, banks that are solely online usually offer higher rates on their products.

 Banks have made opening an account online a relatively convenient and straightforward process.
 To open a bank account online, here is what you’ll need and what to expect.